•

 Section 89A

 Indian citizens working abroad and funding a foreign pension often face potential double taxation when they come back to India.
 India taxes income on an increasing basis, so residents may be taxed on income earned in foreign retirement accounts if they don't withdraw the money.
 This taxation created a financial burden on those individuals who plan to use their retirement income in the future.
 The taxpayers were facing issues in claiming the foreign tax credit (FTC) due to the mismatch in the year.
-Additionally, claiming the DTAA (Double-Tax Avoidance Agreement) benefit was also difficult in this situation.
+Additionally, claiming the DTAA (Double Tax Avoidance Agreement) benefit was also challenging in this situation.

-To handle this situation, the Finance Act 2021 added a new section 89A in the Income Tax Act, 1961, with the motive to provide relief to individuals who receive income from foreign retirement benefits accounts.
-This section is available for those Indian tax residents who were working overseas but are currently tax residents of India and have retirement funds collected in the form of 401K, IRA, etc. Let's discuss in detail what section 89A of the Income Tax Act (ITA) is.
+To address this situation, the Finance Act 2021 introduced a new section 89A into the Income Tax Act, 1961, to provide relief to individuals who receive income from foreign retirement benefits accounts.
+This section is available for Indian tax residents who were working overseas but are now tax residents of India and have retirement funds accumulated in the form of 401 (k), IRA, etc. Let's discuss in detail what section 89A of the Income Tax Act (ITA) is.

 What is Section 89A of the Income Tax Act?